-The Company's Annual Report and Accounts for the year ended 31 December 2019 ("2019 Annual Report and Accounts") have been posted to shareholders and will be available on the Company's website www.zanagairon.com today.
+The Company will post its Annual Report and Accounts for the year ended 31 December 2020 ("2020 Annual Report and Accounts") to shareholders on approximately 9 July 2021.

+The 2020 Annual Report and Accounts will be available on the Company's website www.zanagairon.com today.